migquiz/icethinker/README.md

 in the space(memory) , we need the pointer and the means to get the value and that is by the use of dereferencing.

+*variable -- go to the address it points then its value &*variable -- go to the address it points then then return it.
+&**variable -- go to the address it points then its value which is an address then return it.

+Crosslinking:
+Where two pointers holds/points to the same address of a value.
+It can occurs in some cases including the Deep Copy which involves two pointer and a variable while Shallow Copy involve structure's and classes'data member and it's somewhat a larger scale of deep copy.